jameshume/jehtech/src/html/verilog.md

   end
 ```

-They look almost identical, except that the first uses *combinatorial* logic and the latter *sequential* logic.
+They look almost identical, except that the first uses *combintational* logic and the latter *sequential* logic.
 Why?
 In the
 first `and_gate` is *immediately updated* whenever any of its inputs change.
 In the latter, `and_gate` is *not immediately* updated
 whenever an input changes... it has to wait for the next rising clock edge!

+> In traditional Verilog, procedural always blocks are used to model combinational, latch, and sequential
+> logic.
+Synthesis and simulations tools have no way to know what type of logic an engineer intended to
+> represent.
+Instead, these tools can only interpret the code within the procedural block, and then "infer",
+> which just a nice way to say "guess", the engineer's intention. [[Ref]](https://sutherland-hdl.com/papers/2013-SNUG-SV_Synthesizable-SystemVerilog_paper.pdf)

 The author also gives the following example: